mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-openstack/index.md

   * Upload your SSH public key
 * An Ubuntu / Linux server to run KVM for image build

-During this example you can use your personal credentails.
-For production deployments it's recommended to create Application Credentials instead using personal credentials!
+During this example you can use your personal credentials.
+For production deployments, it's recommended to create Application Credentials instead using personal credentials!
 NOTE: The OpenStack CAPI provider required OpenStack Octavia (LoadBalancer as a Service).

 ## Deploy OpenStack CAPI provider